Lucky Gardens Cemetery

 Presently, smaller graveyards are a rarity in Singapore.
 I can think of Jalan Kubor Cemetery, a Muslim cemetery in Kampong Glam, and the Japanese Cemetery off Yio Chu Kang Road.
 And there is a similar permanent resting place for the dead in Bedok - one that I deem a, ahem, lucky accident of history.

-Lucky Gardens Cemetery is a Muslim cemetery sandwiched between a private neighbourhood called Lucky Gardens, and Blocks 70 and 71 Bedok South Road.
+Lucky Gardens Cemetery, also known as Tanah Wakaf Nyaii, is a Muslim cemetery sandwiched between a private neighbourhood called Lucky Gardens, and Blocks 70 and 71 Bedok South Road.

 The cemetery officially appeared on maps in 1961, although it could have existed as a kampung burial spot years or even decades before.
 In 1961, the cemetery (shaded blue below) was in rural Bedok, within walking distance of Upper East Coast Road and the sea.

 By the end of the 1960s, development had come to the area between Sennett Road and the cemetery.
-Private houses were built, served by a network of roads such as Lucky View, Lucky Heights, and Lucky Gardens, the last of which gave the cemetery its present name.
-(I have no idea what the cemetery’s original name was, or whether it had a name - if you do, please contact me!)
+Private houses were built, served by a network of roads such as Lucky View, Lucky Heights, and Lucky Gardens, the last of which gave the cemetery its present English-language name.
 The private estate stopped just short of the cemetery.

 Below is a 1975 street directory map of the area.
 The rough area covered by the cemetery is shaded blue.